statbiophys/ENS-survival-kit/instructions/ENS/work_from_remote.md

 ```
 You will be asked to provide a password.
 It will be required everytime you acces through bastion.
 This command should have created a private key `id_rsa` and a public key `id_rsa.pub` inside a hidden folder `.ssh/`.

 - access the link [https://aaa2.phys.ens.fr/](https://aaa2.phys.ens.fr/) with your LPENS credentials.
-IMPORTANT: you can access this link only within the ENS account, otherwise you will have to contact a member of the service informatique to do it for you.
+IMPORTANT: you can access this link only within the ENS account, otherwise you will have to contact the service informatique (si@phys.ens.fr) to do it for you.

 - acces the page "SSH", press the button "Éditer" (bottom right), upload the file `id_rsa.pub` and save.